DouglasWWolf/smartlynq_static_ip/README.md

 # smartlynq_static_ip

-This is a utility for programming a static IP address into a Xilinx SmartLynq JTAG programmer.
+This is a Linux utility for programming a static IP address into a Xilinx SmartLynq JTAG programmer.
 To use:

 (1) Have either Vivado or Vivado Lab Edition installed on your computer.